Africa Cup of Nations 2025 Final: predictions and latest odds

 In two of the previous three Africa Cup of Nations tournaments, the Indomitable Lions have been eliminated in the round of 16.
 Although they qualified with ease for this tournament by winning their group by five points, Cameroon found goals hard to come by.
 They scored eight goals in their six matches, but only one goal in their three away matches, two of which ended goalless.

-A disappointing World Cup qualifying campaign saw Cameroon heading for the play-offs after they could only finish second to the surprise group winners, Cabo Verde.
+A disappointing World Cup qualifying campaign saw Cameroon eliminated by DR Congo in the CAF play-off semi-finals, after they could only finish second to the surprise group winners, Cabo Verde.

-Amongst the notable players that are likely to feature for Cameroon: Vincent Aboubakar (unattached), André Onana (Manchester United), Bryan Mbeumo (Manchester United), Frank Anguissa (Napoli), Carlos Baleba (Brighton), Enzo Boyomo (Osasuna), Jackson Tchatchoua (Wolverhampton Wanderers).
+Amongst the notable players that are likely to feature for Cameroon: Bryan Mbeumo (Manchester United), Carlos Baleba (Brighton), Enzo Boyomo (Osasuna), Jackson Tchatchoua (Wolverhampton Wanderers), Jean Onana (Genoa), Christopher Wooh (Spartak Moscow), Danny Namaso (Auxerre).

 Prediction: If Cameroon can back up a solid defence with a goal threat, they could play a big part in this tournament.